jentery/508v4/keywords.md

 * **design fiction**: the use of prototype objects that tell stories about possible near futures (see Julian Bleecker)
 * **design for cause**: find the factors that caused an effect, and design those factors into your game to guide players and procedures; the  emphasis is on why something happened (see Pulsipher)
 * **design for effect**: identify an effect that represents history or an event, and then design toward experience of that effect; the emphasis is on what happened (see Pulsipher)
+* **desire lines**: traces of use or wear that indicate preferred methods of interaction; they suggest areas for improvement (given strong and unbiased user preferences) (see Lidwell, Holden, and Butler)
 * **diegetic action**: action that contributes to the theme or narrative development of a game (see Alexander Galloway)
+* **elaborative rehearsal**: memorization results from maintenance and elaborative rehearsal; maintenance rehearsal involves repetition whereas elaborative rehearsal involves engaging in different types of analysis; recall is most likely when it involves distinctiveness, relevance, and a degree of elaborative rehearsal (see Lidwell, Holden, and Butler)
 * **Elito method**: observation (what did you see, read, or hear?), judgment (what is your opinion about it?), value (what values were at work?), concept/sketch (what can a team/person do to address the issues?), and key metaphor (what is the hook or tagline?) (see Martin and Hanington)
 * **entry points**: good entry points feature minimal barriers, points of prospect, and progressive lures (entry points should survey available options and provide visible navigation options as well as orientation cues) (see Lidwell, Holden, and Butler)
 * **feature or scope creep**: when projects continue to expand by adding new features or expanding their scope of inquiry/engagement; adding features adds complexity, which may be time-consuming; some people create milestones to "freeze" a project; questions to help prevent creep include, Could the new idea or component stand on its own?
 Is it actually a new project?
 What exactly will it improve?
 Can it wait?
 Have you slept on it?
 How much more work will it produce, and for whom?
 How much more time will it require?
 What could instead be removed, revised, or changed? (see Lidwell, Holden, and Butler)
-* **Fitt's Law**: keep important objects or controls close and large (time required to touch an object is a function of the object's size and distance) (see  Lidwell, Holden, and Butler)
+* **Fitts' Law**: keep important objects or controls close and large (time required to touch an object is a function of the object's size and distance) (see  Lidwell, Holden, and Butler)
 * **five hat racks**: info can be organized five ways (category or similarity, time, location, alphabet, and continuum or magnitude) (see Lidwell, Holden, and Butler)
 * **flexibility trade-off**: some argue that usability and performance decrease as flexibility of a design increases (see Lidwell, Holden, and Butler)
+* **flow**: occurs when people are challenged at or near maximum skill level; in flow, people lose track of time and joy increases (see  Lidwell, Holden, and Butler)
+* **fly-on-the-wall**: unobstrusive observation of people or behaviours without direct participation or interference (see Martin and Hanington)
 * **Hick's Law**: the time it takes to make a decision increases with the number of options (see Lidwell, Holden, and Butler)
 * **icons**: the use of pictorial images to improve recognition and recall; may increase language independence and reduce performance load; examples include resemblance, exemplar, and symbolic icons (see Lidwell, Holden, and Butler)
 * **inspiration (for design)**: inspiration assumes various forms; it’s not always an homage; it may be partial, or it may be a reaction to a past movement or principle; it may be just an impression, or it may be quite literal (imitation or mimicry)
 * **interface**: a space or modality of engagement between two or more systems or entities; a common example is the graphical user interface (GUI) of computers; interfaces help turn this (e.g., input) into that (e.g., output); they are designed even if they are intangible, unstable, and difficult (impossible?) to isolate; they are often depicted as either portals (transparent windows that transport you) or edges (boundary-makers that mediate you) (see Lori Emerson and Alexander Galloway)
+* **inverted pyramid**: start with the lead / findings / hook (base), then the body, and then the conclusion (tip) (see Lidwell, Holden, and Butler)
+* **Kano analysis**: reviewers assign features to categories; required (baseline, quality element), desired (valuable, one-dimensional quality element), exciter/delighter (surprising, attractive quality element), neutral (indifferent quality element), and anti-feature (reverse quality element) (see Martin and Hanington)
 * **KISS**: Keep It Simple Stupid; minimal elements with minimal interaction between them; simple designs are easier to build and maintain (see Kelly Johnson)
 * **language independence**: the degree to which a game works across alphabetic languages or without the need for alphabetic languages; language independent games rely heavily on icons to prompt and facilitate action
 * **legibility**: the use of clear typefaces (with or without serifs) and dark text on light backgrounds (or vice versa); avoiding not only patterned backgrounds but also line lengths of much more than 10-12 words or 35-55 characters as well as monospaced fonts (see Lidwell, Holden, and Butler)
+* **love and breakup letters**: personify a design or product and then write a letter loving it or breaking up with it (see Martin and Hanington)
 * **M-D-A**: a designer-centric approach to game design; mechanics (M) enable certain dynamics (D) that foster particular experiences and aesthetics (A) (see Hunicke, LeBlanc, and Zubek)
 * **machine-woven book**: a book consisting of thread woven by a Jacquard machine using punched cards; see https://www.uvic.ca/library/locations/home/spcoll/collections/medieval/ms-fr-2.php
 * **machines**: a system of mechanisms that shape actuator input to achieve a specific application of output forces and movement; a popular term during the 19th c.
+* **maintenance rehearsal**: memorization results from maintenance and elaborative rehearsal; maintenance rehearsal involves repetition whereas elaborative rehearsal involves engaging in different types of analysis; recall is most likely when it involves distinctiveness, relevance, and a degree of elaborative rehearsal
 * **manifesto**: public declarations (and often loud ones at that) (Mary Ann Caws 2001: xix), announcements of motives for forthcoming action (xix), acts of deliberate manipulation (both aesthetic and political) (xix), rooted in the hand (manus) or handmade (xix), directives (usually against something) articulated by a specific "we" (xxi), serious, and frequently without irony (xxi), situated in time, typically with an investment in being first (xxiii), instructive or pedagogical (xxiii), arranged or, indeed, designed (xxiii), efforts to label or categorize (even if loosely) (xxiv), duck, not decoration (xxv), written in the present tense (now!) (xxvi), advertisements (they sell themselves) (xxv), and subject to redefinition and recontextualization over time (xxviii-xxix)
 * **mashup**: the combination of two or more board games into one
 * **moveable book**: another term for a pop-up book or a book with moving (paper) parts
 * **near futures**: thinking and designing in terms of possible tomorrows (as opposed to distant futures) (see Julian Bleecker)
 * **nondiegetic action**: action that does not contribute to the theme or narrative development of a game (see Alexander Galloway)
 * **nudging**: modifying behaviour without restricting options (smart defaults, clear feedback, aligned incentives, structured choices, visible goals) (see Lidwell, Holden, and Butler)
+* **Ockham's razor**: given two functionally equal designs, choose the simpler one (see Lidwell, Holden, and Butler)
 * **parallel prototyping**: simultaneously exploring multiple design ideas before selecting one approach; shifts focus from designer to designing (see Martin and Hanington)
 * **participatory research and design**: cyclical, collaborative processes that intend to change members of the inquiry; involves numerous groups (not just designers) in the design process (see Martin and Hanington)
+* **performance load**: cognitive (mental) and kinematic (physical); reduce cognitive load by reducing information density; reduce kinematic load by reducing steps in a task (see Lidwell, Holden, and Butler)
+* **personas**: representative profiles based on archetypal descriptions of players from research (see Martin and Hanington)
 * **playtesting**: "playtesting is all about getting people to come play your game to see if it engenders the experience for which it was designed;" stages are exploring a design space, refining a design, and negotiating with all involved (see Hammer et al.)
 * **prediction**: "the use of statistical models, simulations, and testable hypotheses to forecast future events" (see Kari Kraus)
 * **procedural representation or narrative design**: "close correspondence between [a] game’s formal devices and abstracted elements of [a] historical [or fictitious] situation" (see Kirschenbaum; see also  Salen Tekinbas, Zimmerman, and Ryan)